 - Quality of the product

-- Potential misuse of the dietary supplements
+- Potential misuse of dietary supplements

 Quality of the Product

-As long as the product comes from a reputable brand and contains natural ingredients backed by science, it may be safe for teenagers to consume.
+If the product comes from a reputable brand and contains natural ingredients backed by science, it may be safe for teenagers to consume.

 Related Articles:

-- Is Creatine Safe For Teenagers?
+- Is Creatine Safe For Teenagers

-- Should Teens Take Testosterone Boosters?
+- Should Teens Take Testosterone Boosters

-- Stim vs Non-Stim Pre-Workout (Which One Should You Take?)
+- Stim vs Non-Stim Pre-Workout (Which One Should You Take)

 - Teenage Workout Plan